cdelker/schemdraw/docs/usage/placement.rst

     d.draw()

-For more control over label behavior, use the :py:meth:`SchemDraw.Element.add_label` method.
+For more control over label behavior, use the :py:meth:`schemdraw.Element.add_label` method.
 Labels can be added at arbitrary positions with any alignment.

-.. method:: SchemDraw.Element.add_label(label, loc='top', ofst=None, align=None, fontsize=None, rotation=0)
+.. method:: schemdraw.Element.add_label(label, loc='top', ofst=None, align=None, fontsize=None, rotation=0)

     :param label: label to add
     :type label: string